 Getting tired of being escorted by a guide, I slunk away to a lone girl sitting quietly outside a hut.
 I wondered how it must feel to open up one’s home and share it with strangers daily.

 When I approached her, she didn’t say anything.
-And then for the next half an hour I was her shadow.
-She washed earthen and steel pots inside the hut, smiled at me every now and then, and even let me hold her hands later.
+And then for the next half an hour, I was her shadow.
+She washed earthen and steel pots inside the hut, smiled at me, and let me hold her hands later.
 Just a little thank you for letting me into her land.

 While everyone had been assigned a different task to entertain the tourists, she had many household chores to attend to.
 They had a school on one of the islands, she said.
-Or children can also go to Puno.
-That day was a holiday so she was at home, she said.
+Children can also study in Puno.
+That day was a holiday, so she was at home, she said.
 Though we were conversing in Spanish, all Uros speak both Spanish and Aymara.

 Even the storm of 1986 that destroyed most floating islands didn’t deter the Uros.
-Even today almost twelve hundred of them stay on an archipelago of sixty golden islands in the western corner of the lake near Puno.
+Today, almost twelve hundred of them stay on an archipelago of sixty golden islands in the western corner of the lake near Puno.

 Isn’t this the cutest thing in the world?
 [Image Credit: Rcamboim, under license Attribution 2.0 Generic (CC BY 2.0)]

-The deep-blue lake rippling in front of me until infinity was still strange to me.
-And there I was.
-With people from around the world walking behind a community that had lived on that lake for I don’t know how many centuries.
+The deep-blue lake rippling in front of me until infinity was still a stranger to me.
+And there I was, with people from around the world walking behind a community that had lived on that lake for who knows how many centuries.
 It was all so surreal, and while the travelers made their way to our destination, I stood quietly.

 Taquile island has been occupied only since 1970.
 Our hosts, also known as Taquileños, took us to a restaurant overlooking the lake.
-Everything there overlooked the lake so getting the best seat with the best view wasn’t a problem at all.
+Everything there overlooked the lake.
+Getting the best seat with the best view wasn’t a problem at all.

 Known for their sustainable tourism practices, the 2000 or so Taquileños are also known for their unique weaving style.
-Soon there was another guy standing in front of us holding a beautiful handwoven cloth.
-Amongst us, the men weave and the women make yarn, the guide said.
+Soon, another guy stood in front of us, holding a beautiful hand-woven cloth.
+Amongst us, the men weave, and the women make yarn, the guide said.

-Their knitting art is recognized by UNESCO and the men of the community are trained in knitting and weaving since they are eight years old.
+Their knitting art is recognized by UNESCO, and the men are trained in knitting and weaving since they are eight.
 In addition to the income from handicrafts, the islanders sustain themselves on tourism, farming, and fishing.

 We gorged on a quinoa soup, bread, and fried trout fished fresh from Titicaca (and to say trout was introduced to Titicaca).